Asterisk4Magisk/Trojan4Magisk/README.md

 You can download the release installer zip file and install it via the Magisk Manager App.

 ### Manual download Trojan-go
-Download the correct CPU Architecture Trojan-go zip file and put it in your /sdcard/Download folder.
+Download the correct CPU Architecture Trojan-go zip file and put it in the same folder where you place Xray4Magisk.zip.

 such as "trojan-go-linux-armv8.zip"

-The Installer will install it.

 ### Custom Trojan-go
-Put any trojan-go.zip in /sdcard/Download folder.
+Put any trojan-go.zip in the same folder where you place Xray4Magisk.zip.

-The Installer will install it.

 ## Config